-In the one-year M.St. in Archaeology, candidates are required to choose three subjects for examination at the end of the year - a full list of options is available on the website (although not all options will be available each year).
-Candidates may also be granted permission to study appropriate subjects not on the list, provided teaching is available, while those seeking a broader course may, if they wish, make one of their three choices from the subject lists provided for the M.St. courses in Classical Archaeology or Archaeological Science.
+In the one-year MSt in Archaeology, candidates are required to choose three modules (one of which is a dissertation subject) for examination at the end of the year - a full list of modules is available on the website (although not all modules will be available each year).
+Candidates may also be granted permission to study appropriate subjects not on the list, provided teaching is available, while those seeking a broader course may, if they wish, make one of their three choices from the module lists provided for the MSt courses in Classical Archaeology or Archaeological Science.